 Transform your structured information in an instant by applying Views to them.
-Currently you can choose from List, Table, Cards, Calendar, Tabs and Side menu.
+Currently you can choose from Outline, Table, Cards, List, Calendar, Side menu and Tabs.

 Views = Different ways to arrange and visualize your information.